 According to the American Indian Center, Chicago is part of the traditional homelands of the Odawa, Ojibwe, and Potawatomi people.
 Many other tribes, including the Miami, Ho-Chunk, Sac, and Fox, have also called this area home.

 The First Nations Film and Video Festival is the only event of its kind to solely showcase the works of Indigenous/Native American directors.
-The fall edition, which runs from Nov.
-1 – 10, includes a variety of free screenings in venues all around the city.
-Catch the anticipated opening program “Red Fever” at Facets on Nov.
-1.
+The festival occurs twice annually from May 1 – 10 and Nov.
+1 – 10, featuring a variety of free screenings in venues all around the city.
+All films are directed by Indigenous/Native American filmmakers from the United States, Canada, Central and South America, and Mexico.

 Visit the gallery at the American Indian Center